 Spouse.
 Social Security benefits provide some protection to a worker's family.
 For example, a spouse with a limited or no work history is entitled to receive Social Security retirement benefits based on the working spouse's record.
-At full retirement age, the maximum amount of the spousal benefit is half the amount that the working spouse receives at full retirement age.
-If the spousal benefit begins when the spouse is between ages 62 and full retirement age, however, it will be reduced to reflect the longer period of payment.
-If the spouse is working when receiving the benefit, his or her Social Security benefits may be reduced.
+If the spouse begins receiving the spousal benefit at full retirement age, the maximum amount of that benefit is half the amount that the working spouse receives at full retirement age.
+If the spousal benefit begins when the spouse is between age 62 and full retirement age, however, it will be reduced to reflect the longer period of payment.
+If the spouse is working when receiving the benefit, the spouse's Social Security benefits may be reduced.
 (See D, How Working Affects Benefits.)
 The spousal benefit is not increased for delayed payment of Social Security benefits that the working spouse receives after full retirement age.
-If a spouse has worked, he or she would generally receive an amount equal to the higher of his or her own Social Security benefit or the spousal benefit.
+If a spouse has worked, they would generally receive an amount equal to the higher of their own Social Security benefit or the spousal benefit.
 A spousal benefit does not reduce the working spouse's Social Security payment.
 If the working spouse's birthday is Jan.
-2, 1954 or later, it is no longer possible to take only one spouse's benefit at full retirement age and delay the other.
+2, 1954, or later, it is no longer possible to take only one spouse's benefit at full retirement age and delay the other.
 Rather, if the working spouse files for a benefit, it is automatically treated as filing for the spousal benefit at the same time.11

 Divorced Spouse.
-A divorced spouse of a marriage that lasted at least 10 years can collect a spousal benefit based on the ex-spouse's work history if that benefit is higher than what the divorced spouse could collect based on his or her own work history.
-To collect the spousal benefit, the divorced person must be at least age 62 and unmarried, and the working ex-spouse must be entitled to Social Security benefits.
-If the working ex-spouse qualifies for but has not applied for Social Security benefits, the spouses must have been divorced at least two years before the other spouse qualifies for the divorced spouse benefit.
-The maximum spousal benefit for a divorced person is equal to half of the ex-spouse's Social Security retirement benefit at full retirement age, and can be subject to reduction if the divorced spouse is working.
+A divorced spouse of a marriage that lasted at least 10 years can collect a spousal benefit based on the other spouse's work history if that benefit is higher than what the divorced spouse could collect based on their own work history.
+To collect the spousal benefit, the divorced person must be at least age 62 and unmarried, and the working exspouse must be entitled to Social Security benefits.
+If the working spouse qualifies for, but has not applied for, Social Security benefits, the spouses must have been divorced at least two years before the other spouse qualifies for the divorced spouse benefit.
+The maximum spousal benefit for a divorced person is equal to half of the former spouse's Social Security retirement benefit at full retirement age, and can be subject to reduction if the divorced spouse is working.
 (See D, How Working Affects Benefits.)12